How to spot fake emails and texts

 Examples of fake websites:

-The text may not be correct gramatically (though some fake websites present perfect Danish).
+- Incorrect grammar (though some fake websites present perfect Danish).

-There are often spelling mistakes and words are often split in 2.
+- Spelling mistakes and words are often split in 2.

 A number of taxpayers have received phone calls from people pretending to work for the Danish Customs and Tax Administration.